yuhyunjeong/ToDo-list/README.md

 ### localStorage

-allow you to save key/value pairs in the browser<p>
+allow you to save key/value pairs in the browser</br>
-store data with no expiration date and the data is not deleted when the browser is closed<p></p>
+store data with no expiration date and the data is not deleted when the browser is closed</br>
-localStorage can only store strings.
-To store arrays or objects, you would have to convert them to strings.
+localStorage can only store strings

 ```
 localStorage.setItem("todoList", JSON.stringify(toDoList));